 - Examine the statistics.
-According to the book Manage the Unmanageable, project team only spends 55% of the time actively coding.
-Talking with the PMs and colleagues, reviewing the code, and research take up the remaining 45%.
+According to the book Manage the Unmanageable, the project team only spends 55% of the time actively coding.
+Talking with the PMs and colleagues, reviewing the code, and research takes up the remaining 45%.

 - Account for the risks.
 It’s crucial to add an additional 15-20% on top of your forecast.
 Unclear and more complex tasks deserve special attention.

 - Remember that an estimate can be flexible.
 When adhering to Agile methodologies, it is important to evaluate every sprint.
 The clients are encouraged to suggest new features and expand upon their initial idea.
 When this happens always update your estimate.